-Once again, we are pleased to present our annual water quality report covering all testing performed between January 1 and December 31, 2020.
-As in years past, we are committed to delivering the best-quality drinking water possible.
-To that end, we remain vigilant in meeting the challenges of new regulations, source water protection, water conservation, and community outreach and education while continuing to serve the needs of all our water users.
-Thank you for allowing us the opportunity to serve you and your family.
+We are once again pleased to present our annual water quality report covering all testing performed between January 1 and December 31, 2022.
+We continually strive to adopt new methods for delivering the best-quality drinking water to you.
+As new challenges to drinking water safety emerge, we remain vigilant in meeting the goals of source water protection, water conservation, and community education while continuing to serve the needs of all our water users.
+Please remember that we are always available should you ever have any questions or concerns about your water.